Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

+= 3.16 =
+* IMPROVED: Fix for WooCommerce 3.0 API Issue (do_it_wrong: wc_order)
+* IMPROVED: Fix guzzle issue having same class name and function

 = 3.15 =
 * NEW: Implemented API Calls by using Billplz-API-Class (GitHub.com/wzul)
 * NEW: API Calls now will made by using GuzzleHttp 6.0
+* NEW: X Signature Key is MANDATORY to be set
+* CHANGED: Collection ID is optional to be set
+* REMOVED: Support for PHP 5.4 and older are removed
 * REMOVED: Option for Mode are removed.
 Automatic detection by API Key

 = 3.14 =